The Specifics of Rugby Studs

-The studs in use today will normally be either fixed to the boot, not ideal as this means when the studs wear the complete boot must be replaced, or they will be a screw in. studs can be made from aluminium or a hard plastic.
+The studs in use today will normally be either fixed to the boot, which is not ideal as this means when the studs wear and the entire boot must be replaced, or screwed-in.
+Studs can be made from aluminium or hard plastic.
 The design and materials must conform to the IRB regulation 12 under law 4.3.
 This specifies that the stud can be no more than 21mm long.

-Players should be aware that; Referees must check all players' studs before a game to ensure that they all meet the standrd.
+Players should be aware that referees must check all players' studs before a game to ensure that they all meet the standards.
 Studs that are worn must be replaced before a player can join the game.
 This is to eliminate the potential for a stud causing a wound.

 There are no more restrictions about the type of studs and that resulted in the entry of blades in modern rugby boots.
 However, given that rugby is a very physical contact sport, the only restrictions set are still about safety.
 Studs are expected to be fresh and not worn out, otherwise, the studs need to be replaced or the entire boot cannot be used if the studs are not screw-in types.
 Another restriction is that the blades may not be allowed if deemed by the referee to have sharp edges or is abrasive to others.

 Blade and chevron studs are of necessity when playing with firmer grounds during warmer conditions.
 Firm grounds represent a delicate balance between wet muddy nature of Soft Grounds and the hardness of artificial surfaces.
 FG soleplates therefore have relatively long studs and are medium-numbered just to get enough penetration while still utilizing the cushioning provided by a firmer ground.

 AG soleplates feature a greater number of short moulded studs to distribute stud pressure.
 Usually, the studs are also conical in shape to make it easier to land on the hard artificial ground.
 The rise in number of artificial grounds is caused by increasing demand for playing areas, a demand that may not be fully satisfied given the limitation of natural surfaces today.